jsquyres/ompi/docs/faq/building-mpi-apps.rst

    shell$ mpicc my_mpi_application.c -o my_mpi_application

+.. caution:: It is *absolutely not sufficient* to simply add ``-lmpi``
+             to your link line and assume that you will obtain a valid Open MPI executable.

 Note that Open MPI's wrapper compilers do not do any actual compiling or linking; all they do is manipulate the command line and add in all the relevant compiler / linker flags and then invoke the underlying